mmallicoat/midtown-rain/docs/Notes.rst

 Todo
 ----

+*   Prepare image data: get into a 3D numpy array
 *   Figure out which algorithm to use to train the model;
     Convolutional NN?
 *   Find library to implement training algorithm, etc.